Specialsfrontbig clearSpecials2Frontbig

 “Tough luck!” said the boy captain.
 “Your turn to choose, so you lose.”

-Sammy Newton rocked from foot to foot.
+Sammy Newton rocked on his heels.
 He ran a hand under his nose.

 “But Sammy’s the worst shot in the world,” the girl said.
 “He’s so slow, I trip over him.”